 Could this deal get competitive?

-For merger arbitrage professionals, competitive deals can make your quarter.
+Competitive deals can make your quarter if you’re a merger arbitrage professional.
 If you get two companies bidding against each other, a 1% gross spread can easily become 10% by the time everything is said and done.
 We saw that happen in the Salix Pharmaceuticals deal.
-Could the Zulily (ZU)–Liberty Interactive (QVCA) transaction be broken up by an interloper?

 Arbitrageurs will often compare the price the acquirer is paying to other deals in the same industry.
 This is always more art than science, since no two companies are alike, interest rate environments change, and so forth.
-However, we do have two deals we can look at:
+That said, we do have several similar deals we can look at in this case:

-Investors interested in trading in the tech sector should look at the Technology Select Sector SPDR Fund (XLK).
+Investors interested in trading in the utilities space should look at the Utilities Select Sector SPDR Fund (XLU).